 - Attend all medical and rehabilitation appointments relating to the injury.

 - Follow all advice and recommendations given by your medical providers.

 - Identify all witnesses.

 - Keep a written record of the details, including what the employer may have done to contribute to its occurrence.

 Contact Us for a Free Analysis of Your Potential Non-Subscriber Case

 While a workplace injury is never a pleasant experience, the good news for employees is that they may be entitled to compensation for their losses.
 This may include medical bills, future medical expenses, lost income, pain, and emotional suffering.
 It is important to seek guidance from an experienced workers' compensation attorney in order to protect your legal rights, and the Hart Law Firm is here to do just that.
-From our office in Colleyville, we proudly represent the Dallas Fort Worth Metroplex and Texans statewide in non-subscriber workplace injury cases.
-Contact us today at (817) 380-4888 to learn more.
+From our office in Colleyville, we help injured victims throughout Texas including Arlington, North Richland, Grapevine, Bedford, Hurst, Euless, Irving and all points in between.
+Contact us online or call us directly at (817) 380-4888 to learn more.